albertoivo/item-catalog-fullstacknd/README.md

 This is a project for Udacity Course Nanodegree Full Stack Web Developer.
 It's a catalog of products categorized by categories.
 Any authenticated user can add items in the app.
 But only the owner can delete or edit the item.
-For this project I developed with Python, Flask and SQLAlchemy in the backend.
+For this project I developed with Python 3, Flask and SQLAlchemy in the backend.
 SQLite for the data persistence and pure HTML/CSS/JS for the frontend.

 ## Table of contents